Teru-dot-png/notes-forcts/note/Coding/colab notes/cs50 Lec 1/summarry lec 1.md

 -   In Scratch, we had conditional, or “if”, blocks, like:

-    ifx<ythensayx is less than y
+    if x < y then say x is less than y

 -   In C, we similarly have: